CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/getting-started.md

 ## Utilizing the Split Window Feature

-1. For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+1. For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

    ![](./media/spl.png)